 BOOT files are files such as SERVER.EXE, SERVER.MSG, NWCONFIG.NLM, NWCONFIG.MSG, NUT.NLM, and NUT.MSG.
 The BOOT filesets are for internal use only: product files should not have any BOOT fileset declarations.
 Boot files cannot be compressed or renamed.

 Attribute value indicates the final file attributes.
 The default value for attribute1 is 00060081 (Read Only, Shareable, Rename Inhibit, Delete Inhibit).
+For a DOS file:

 Attribute1 Meaning

 0000001 Read Only

 0000002 Hidden

-00000004 System
+0000004 System

 0000008 Volume Label